A Book with All Unicode Characters

 On the following hundreds of pages, all characters are listed, each with their code, language name, and font used.
 The appendix contains detailed statistics on the genesis, sources, period of creation, status, region, languages, type of writing, typeface, and the number of people who use them.
-There are also the languages that are not yet included, but where space was given, eg. For example, the Aztec pictograms, various African languages, some previously undeciphered, historical langua Cirth by J. R. R. Tolkien.
-The book is equipped with two colored bookmarks (blue/green), so you can always switch between the characters and the detailed explanation in the appendix.
+Not all languages are yet included but have preserved space, e.g., the Aztec pictograms, various African languages, previously undeciphered languages, and the historical language Cirth by J. R. R. Tolkien.
+The book is equipped with two colored bookmarks (blue/green) that allow switching between the characters and the detailed explanation in the appendix.

-Especially nice is that about every 5-10 pages a colored double page is inserted, on which the authors introduce particularly beautiful or interesting characters.
-This book shows the creativity and beauty of the writings of many, diverse peoples, and is wonderfully suited to simply leafing through them again and again.
+I love that about every 5-10 pages a colored double page is inserted, on which the authors introduce beautiful or interesting characters.
+This book shows the creativity and beauty of the writings of many, diverse peoples, and is wonderfully suited to leafing through them again and again.

 - decodeunicode: Die Schriftzeichen der Welt

 - Publisher: Schmidt (Hermann), Mainz; Edition: 1 (15.
 Mai 2011)